-In 1696, settlement had commenced in earnest on the south side of the Albemarle Sound such that a "new" precinct was quickly needed to accommodate the pressing needs of all the new settlers - and - Bath County was created.
-This served the people for almost a decade, but by 1705, Bath County was divided into three new precincts - Archdale, Pamtecough, and Wickham, each given two representatives in the General Assembly.
+In 1696, settlement had commenced in earnest on the south side of the Albemarle Sound such that a "new" county was quickly needed to accommodate the pressing needs of all the new settlers - and - Bath County was created.
+This served the people for almost a decade, but by 1705, Bath County was divided into three new "precincts" - Archdale, Pamtecough, and Wickham, each given two representatives in the colonial General Assembly.
 In 1712, Archdale was renamed to Craven Precinct, Pametcough was renamed to Beaufort Precinct, and Wickham was renamed to Hyde Precinct.

 By now, settlement began to increase considerably.
 The town of Bath was established in 1705, and New Bern quickly followed in 1710.
 The Lords Proprietors and the more-astute governors realized that they needed to provide some incentives to get more settlers to follow, but the Tuscarora War (1711-1715) slowed immigration down for a while.

-In 1722, an Act was passed authorizing a majority of the justices of the peace of the seven precincts to levy taxes, raise money, purchase land, and have courthouses constructed for each precinct.
-This Act stated that the courthouse for Chowan Precinct should be build in Edenton (named thusly in that year - previously known as the town at Queen Anne's), the courthouse for Perquimans Precinct should be built at Johathan Phelp's Point, at the mouth of the narrows, the courthouse for Currituck Precinct should be build on the land of William Peyner, next to the land of William Parker, or at Parker's as the justices should decide, the courthouse for Hyde and Beaufort Precincts should be built at the town of Bath, the courthouse of Craven Precinct should be built at New Bern, the courthouse for Carteret Precinct should be built at Beaufort Town, and the courthouse for the newly-created Bertie Precinct (established in 1722 by this act) should be built at some convenient place at "Ahotskey" or where the justices should select.
+In 1722, an Act was passed authorizing a majority of the justices of the peace of the seven precincts to levy taxes, raise money, purchase land, and have court houses constructed for each precinct.
+This Act stated that the court house for Chowan Precinct should be build in Edenton (named thusly in that year - previously known as the town at Queen Anne's), the court house for Perquimans Precinct should be built at Johathan Phelp's Point, at the mouth of the narrows, the court house for Currituck Precinct should be build on the land of William Peyner, next to the land of William Parker, or at Parker's as the justices should decide, the court house for Hyde and Beaufort Precincts should be built at the town of Bath, the court house of Craven Precinct should be built at New Bern, the court house for Carteret Precinct should be built at Beaufort Town, and the court house for the newly-created Bertie Precinct (established in 1722 by this Act) should be built at some convenient place at "Ahotskey" or where the justices should select.

 After the American Revolution, the newly-formed United States government requested that North Carolina give up its western lands for the possible creation of a new state.
-After much deliberation, the newly-formed North Carolina legislature passed an act ceding these western lands to the United States - with the provision that if the new federal government did not begin administering the lands within two years, then these lands would revert back to North Carolina.
+After much deliberation, the newly-formed North Carolina legislature passed an Act ceding these western lands to the United States - with the provision that if the new federal government did not begin administering the lands within two years, then these lands would revert back to North Carolina.
 This is exactly what happened - with an interesting twist.

 Between 1776 and 1788, North Carolina created seven western counties - Washington, Sullivan, Davidson, Greene, Hawkins, Sumner, and Tennessee - four of which were "hijacked" by independent-minded individuals who attempted to create a new state, without the approval of either North Carolina nor the United States government, and the State of Franklin was created in 1784.
 In 1788, Franklin ceased to exist, after much arm-twisting and gnashing of teeth on all sides.